johnperry-math/AoC2021/README.md

 * The bottom corners  remain largely right angles, while the top corners "round off" over time.
 * Some patterns persist over time.
 Others, not so much.

+## Day 21: Dirac Dice

+The computer decides to play you a game of Dirac Dice.
+The rules are pretty simple: given certain starting positions, you:
+* sum the results of three rolls of a die,
+* move your piece that many times around a circle numbered 1-10, and then
+* add the resulting position to your score (which starts at 0).

+1. Play the game with a deterministic die that returns the values 1, ..., 1000, **in that order.**
+   Determine who reaches 1000 first, and return the product of the loser's score and the number of die rolls.
+1. Play the game with a three-sided Dirac Die which splits the universe into 3 every time it's rolled: one universe for each possible result of the roll.
+   Report the number of games the winner wins, where winning is now reaching 21 rather than 1000.

+### Tools

+1. Memoization, determined by _playing in reverse_; that is,
+   starting from the last possible position, and making one's way back.

+### Experience

+I loved the problem idea, got Part 1 without _too_ much trouble, and even had the right basic idea for Part 2, but made two crucial errors.

+1. I forgot that _each_ roll of the die splits the universe into 3, and instead played it so that each _turn_ split the universe into 3.
+1. I neglected to reset Player 2's states every time Player 1 did not win.

+#### An optimization or three

+1. Rather than construct the 27 possible sums of die rolls via nested loops, create them as a constant array, since there aren't too many, and it isn't hard to determine them in advance.

+   As it happens, I _only_ managed to get this working in optimized form, for I kept botching the run-time construction of the full 27 states.
+   Thus, I can't attribute any "improvement" to this optimization, aside from the fact that I finally got it working.

+1. Rather than consider all 27 possible sums of die rolls, consider only the 7 _distinct_ die rolls, and adjust the results accordingly.

+   The second optimization improved performance from 439ms to 43ms.

+Full optimization, including the suppression of run-time checks, improved performance further to single-digit milliseconds;
+the fastest I observed was 6ms.